perriera/for_interfaces/injections/htmlforge.net/README.md

  - [ ] Select the forth large icon from the top left (for `RUN AND DEBUG`) and press the Green arrow.

- - [ ] Now that you have successfully built `(perriera) / interfaces` there are now a few more entries made to the `~/.local/bin` folder including this one:
+ - [ ] Now that you have successfully built `(perriera)/interfaces` there are now a few more entries made to the `~/.local/bin` folder including this one:

 		nterface_tools.sh